DavidRajchman/ROS2_modular_edge_offloading/OffloadingManager/docs/user_guide.md

 ### Configuration File (`config.json`)
 The OM uses a JSON configuration file that defines available tasks and system parameters:
+This global configuration is distributed to the entire offloading system via Discovery Service.

 ```json
 {